martin-helmich/typo3-typoscript-lint/README.md

 Call tslint as follows:

-    bin/ts-parse lint path/to/your.ts
+    bin/typoscript-lint lint path/to/your.ts

 By default, it will print a report on the console.
 To generate a checkstyle-format XML file, call as follows:

-    bin/ts-parse -f xml -o checkstyle.xml path/to/your.ts
+    bin/typoscript-lint -f xml -o checkstyle.xml path/to/your.ts

+### Configuration

+`typoscript-lint` looks for a file `tslint.yml` in the current working directory.
+If such a file is found, it will be merged with the `tslint.dist.yml` from the installation root directory.
+Have a look at [said file](tslint.dist.yml) for an idea of what you can configure.

+### Future features

+- Sniffs for more code smells (ideas are welcome)
+- Full test coverage (no, I did not do TDD.
+Shame on me.)